ianwdunlop/scala-queue/README.md

 # Scala Queue

 A RabbitMQ queue abstraction with retries.
-Uses [Alpakka AMQP connector](https://doc.akka.io/docs/alpakka/current/amqp.html)
+Uses [Alpakka AMQP connector](https://doc.akka.io/docs/alpakka/current/amqp.html).
+Used to send typed messages to a queue and receive typed responses from them.

 ## Message flow
 If a message fails it is retried a maximum of 3 times.
 For each retry the original message is nack'd and a new message